anilmainali/LoadRunner/ScratchPad.md

 Total Virtual Users that can run on that Load Generator

 Demo Links: Lists of sample web applications which will helpful to learn performance testing tool concepts

+# Possible LoadRunner Questions.

+What kind of scripting challenges you have faced in your project?

+What kind of challenges you have faced in controller?

+Can we have multiple LG’s?

+How do you decide the number of LG’s required for your project?

+How did you do error handling in your project?

+Difference Between web_reg_save_param_ex and web_reg_save_param?

+Stacy has received the Transactional Volumes and number of concurrent users as part of NFR for the Peak hour.
+She is expected to test the system, if it can handle the load at the peak hour and also make sure SLA’s are met.
+Which test is she supposed to do?
+She has to execute Load Test.
+In some organizations, it’s also called as peak load test.
+Note: Load test is done for the peak hour.
+Idea is, If SUT can handle load at peak hour, then it can handle load at any hour.

+Did you face any scripting challenges related to security?
+What is the difference between Baseline Testing and Benchmark Testing?
+Baseline testing:
+Let’s say, you have execute a load test for your first release.
+You record all your response times for this test in your test report.
+In the second release, again you rerun the same test as there are some changes to your application. <Changes could be either software or hardware in nature>.
+Results from your second test will be compared to the first test and this kind of testing is baseline testing.

+BenchMark Testing:
+Before you start your test (Lets Say Load test), NFR will be collected from the client.
+Client usually shared the expected Response time for the application.
+In some organizations, we call this “Expected response Times” as SLA’s.
+As a performance tester, you are suppose to compare your results with the SLA’s provided by the client.
+This is called BenchMark testing.

+Ideally, Baseline results should not exceed benchmark results.

+Let’s consider this example…
+Assume that there are some standards for completing the marathon.
+Let’s say that it needs to be done in 5:00 Hrs.
+Now this is the benchmark.
+Let’s say, you starting your marathon and completed in 4:30 mins.
+Now this become baseline for your next marathon.

+For a script, if the run-time settings are changed in the controller, will it change in the Vugen?

+No. It will not change.
+Run time settings for a script will remain unchanged, if changed from controller.
+Changed / Updated run time settings are applicable only for that Test Scenario.

+When will the Vuser reach “Pass / Fail” status in controller?

+Once the test is done, the users usually reach “Stopped” status irrespective of whether transactions have passed or failed.
+Users move from “Run” Status to –> “Gradual Exiting” Status –> “Exiting” status to finally —>”Stopped” status.
+Rarely, we see users reach “pass / Fail ” Status.
+This will happen when you use “lr_exit” function in Vuser Script.
+Refer to below screensho

+How do you capture response times of each element associated with the page?

+Capture / Record your script in the URL mode.
+Identify all the HTTP resources / elements related to a particular transaction.
+Use lr_start_sub_transaction and lr_end_sub_transaction appropriately as shown below to capture the response times of each element.

+What is the Wasted time in the transaction response time and does your response time captured include this wasted time?

+A) Well, the “Wasted time” will distinguish between the actual time taken for processing the request and time wasted for doing other activities like displaying information.
+For the web scripts, time taken to execute web_reg_find and web_reg_save_param and for these functions to find the text in the response buffer will be considered as wasted time.
+In Vugen, this wasted time is part of response time.
+But, however, in controller this time is not considered in the response time.

+How will Cache impact response times?

+Cache may impact response times.
+For the Page Element / Resource for which it is cached in, request will not go the server to fetch it and hence there will not be any response.
+Hence the transaction for which this component / resource belongs, response times may be lesser than the actual ones.
+Moreover, there will not be any load created by this cached in elements.

+What is the difference between lr_error_message and lr_debug _message?

+1. The lr_debug_message sends a debugging message to the console window of Load Runner Controller

+2. The lr_error_message sends an error message to the console window of Load Runner Controller

+3. lr_error_message occurs when there is an error in the code of the application.
+On the other hand lr_debug _message occurs when there is a flaw in the functionality of the program. lr_error_message throws an error message in LoadRunner while lr_debug _message throws a debug message in Load runner

+What is the significance of Vuser_init Action?

+Everything that needs to be initialized is placed here in this action.
+As shown below, vugen will load run-time settings, Run Mode, User Agent etc..

+Where do you set ‘HTTP request connect timeout’?

+In Runtime Settings –> Internet Protocol –> Options –> HTTP-Request Connect Timeout